FionaLippert/FluxRGNN/README.md

 where `t_unit`, `ndummy`, `datasource`, `season` and `year` can be specified in the hydra configuration files in the `scripts/conf` directory.

-To reproduce the results from our paper, please download the preprocessed data here (TODO: link to zenodo) To run the preprocessing of bird density and velocity data from the European weather radar network yourself, you can use [this](https://github.com/FionaLippert/birdMigration) code.
+To reproduce the results from our paper, please download the preprocessed data [here](https://doi.org/10.5281/zenodo.6364940) To run the preprocessing of bird density and velocity data from the European weather radar network yourself, you can use [this](https://github.com/FionaLippert/birdMigration) code.